How to Freeze Top Row in Excel and Make a Sticky Header

 Frozen columns A&B; Frozen rows 1-5

 The process is the same, I need to click the set cell that stops the fixed area.
-In this case, it would be cell C6 or “Regions Field.”
+In this case, it would be cell C6 or “Chase Field.”
 The content above and to the left is frozen.

 Everything in the red boxes would be locked.
 The downside is you may give up much of the screen real estate.